duck123acb/duck-draw/README.md

 # duck-draw
-draw with this or u suck at drawing
+draw with this or ur suck at drawing